 If a headline (and the subsequent copy) gets read, it’s partly because it was easy to read.

 Let’s say you make skateboards.
 Your target audience is younger, you’re in the B2C marketing space, and you sell a “fun” product.
 You can use a more liberal typeface.

 By comparison, say you sell CMS web builder software.
 Your target audience is likely older, and you’re in the B2B marketing space.
 You sell a useful subscription product.
 Your typeface and font choice may be more serious and conservative than the skateboard company.

 If you’re not sure what typeface or font variation you should use, pick two.
 Then A/B test the winner.

-The perception of landing page fonts affect readability
+The perception of landing page and website fonts affect readability

 Believe it or not, serif fonts are easier to read on printed material, while sans serif fonts are easier to read on the web.

 Sans serif fonts are used by modern companies and brands that attract a younger audience, while serif fonts are geared toward the newspaper generation of older web surfers.

 This is not carved in stone and, sometimes, going against the grain is the differentiator that wins.